 \section{Abstract}

-We introduce the concept of topological radical of a Banach module.
-This closed submodule have two description: the as the intersection of ranges of maximal contractive monomorphism (from outside) and as the union of ranges of small morphisms (from inside).
-This concept is a functional analytic analogue for radical of module over a unital ring and has the similar categorical properties.
+We introduce a concept of topological radical of a Banach module.
+This submodule is closed and has two descriptions: as the intersection of ranges of maximal contractive monomorphisms (from the outside) and as the union of ranges of small morphisms (from the inside).
+The topological radical is an analytic analogue of the radical of a module over a unital ring and has similar categorical properties.